SpringerPE/go-graphite-boshrelease/README.md

 * Pushes and commits the changes to git

 After that, you can also, upload the new release to bosh director `bosh upload release`

+#### Smoke tests

+The release provides a job ro run smoke tests as a Bosh errand `bosh run errand smoke_tests`.
+See the previous manifest for the configuration of the errand.

 ## Authors